Aaron-TheCreator/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

-    the super() method in extended classes replaces the line of code in standard constructor prototype syntax "Object2.prototype = Object.create(Object.prototype)"
+    the super() method in extended classes replaces the line of code in standard constructor prototype syntax "Object2.prototype = Object.create(Object.prototype)" super() allows the child prototype to access the Parent properties

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.